The Reverend George M. Franko passed away peacefully Friday, January 31 at Hospice of the Valley with his family by his side.

 In lieu of flowers, Masses may be offered for the repose of his soul per Fr.
 Franko’s request or donations made to Society of St. Vincent de Paul, Trumbull County, 2431 Niles Rd, SE, Warren, Ohio 44484

-To send flowers to The Reverend George M Franko's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of The Reverend George M Franko, please visit our floral store.